SimonElNahasChristensen/SimonElNahasChristensen.github.io/index.md

-## Apple ARKit
+## Apple ARKit Special Course
 *June 2018*

-Implemented Augmented Reality app for use in small and medium size companies.
+Created a special course and gathered a team.
+We implemented an Augmented Reality iOS app for use in SMEs.
+It made it possible to localise an visualise IOT-sensors inside buildings.
+This would make maintenance of IOT-sensors more convenient and user friendly.

 <iframe width="495" height="278" src="https://www.youtube.com/embed/fFBVXA2Yk8E" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## MS Hackathon Skyscanner app
+## Microsoft Hackathon Skyscanner app
+*April 2018*

+Together with my team we developed a AR app for [Skyscanner](http://skyscanner.com), that was able to localise near countries and create an overview of the travel destination.

 ![](https://lh3.googleusercontent.com/zKVNU9v7BaifxAlOj1L-CCzSlTAQVjfFJIGF25y-yHfPnYhrhcoIDChBE8zJGXLna_YPZUh7LEOJywMSeLmN7ZiI6zoHlype5sq8TFxQ-TrgkKSImfHwDfRSmaqh3oz_TxzJq96CpB0=w1480-h1110-no)

 <iframe src="https://drive.google.com/file/d/1iQA-db3B6O78eNa3HCK_TW6_5wdbJmI3/preview" width="640" height="480"></iframe>